Investments in Russia become focus in congressional race

 With just 26 days left until the special election, the candidates have little time left to gain traction with voters.

+The candidates tackled topics ranging from gun rights to health care, including the repeal of the Obama administration's Affordable Care Act.

-It remains to be seen whether news of Gianforte's investment ties to Russia will gain traction in a campaign that has garnered national attention.
+It remains to be seen whether news of Gianforte's investment ties to Russia will be a major issue in a campaign that has garnered national attention.

 "He's already promised Montanans that he will place his investments in a blind trust to guarantee there is never a conflict of interest," said Brock Lowrance, Gianforte's campaign manager.
 "When someone is investing in global markets, it's not unusual to see investments like this."